The Prechtl General Movements Assessment. Advanced course

 The course includes simultaneous translation into Spanish.

-Upon completing the course, participants will be able to:
+Upon completing the course, you will be able to:

 - Evaluate the components of general movements, including speed, amplitude, intensity, and rotations during the preterm and term ages.